 Whatever religion is or is not (as emergent from human neural network structures), it does appear intimately connected to a sense of time and approaching mortality.
 It begs the question, “What if death is nothing more than the peaceful regression of synchronous neural networks to a timeless state?”
 A lack of synchronicity equal to an altered sense of time.
 Perhaps an element that will be better elucidated by neural nanites in the coming decades.

-If you ask Grannie Mayberry, a good Christian woman what existed before the Universe, you are likely to get an answer that goes something like this, “There was only God, seamless and formless.
+If you ask Grannie Mayberry, a good Christian grandmother from say, Nebraska, what existed before the Universe, you are likely to get an answer that goes something like this, “There was only God, seamless and formless.
 He was all and everything, and nothing was apart from Him.” … Many people are not going to get the point at the end of the chapter, but if something is everything, … then it does not exist.
 Let me give you an example, …. if everything in the Universe was green and no other colors existed, then there would be no green.
 (In fact, no color would exist at all.)
 Green is only defined as “green” because of its contrast in comparison to other colors.
 If everything in the Universe were pure goodness, there would be no concept of “good.”
 Good only exists as a contrast to “evil.”
 Likewise, if everything is God, … there is no God.
 Now, religious people upon hearing this, would probably say something like, “Ah, that’s bullcrap!
 God is God.
 He can be ALL green and still be God at the same time.
 He is all powerful.
 He can do anything he wants in ways our minds cannot even reason.”
 Considering answers that obey an internal logic though, one may see the silliness.

 The idea that God has always existed = The pre-Newtonian belief that all things are naturally at rest.